rust-lang/rfcs/text/3127-trim-paths.md

 When debug information are not embedded in the binary (i.e. `split-debuginfo` is not `off`), absolute paths to various files containing debug information are embedded into the binary instead.
 Such as the absolute path to `.pdb` file (MSVC, `packed`), `.dwo` files (ELF, `unpacked`), and `.o` files (ELF, `packed`).
 This can be undesirable.
-As such, `split-debuginfo-path` is made specifically for these embedded paths.
+As such, `split-debuginfo-file` is made specifically for these embedded paths.

 On macOS and ELF platforms, these paths are introduced by `rustc` during codegen.
 With MSVC, however, the path to `.pdb` fil is generated and embedded into the binary by the linker `link.exe`.
 The linker has a `/PDBALTPATH` option allows us to change the embedded path written to the